manwar/python-guide/unit-testing.md

     3) -k "expression": It can include module name, class name or function name.
     4) -m "expression": It matches tests that have `pytest.mark` decorator.

-Some other useful command line arguments are
+Some other useful command line arguments are:

     -v       : runs the test in verbose mode
     -q       : runs the test in quiet mode